COVID-19 and your visit to Coteau-du-Lac National Historic Site

 Important information about your visit to Coteau-du-Lac National Historic Site

 Parks Canada staff will be on site to direct visitors and answer their questions.
-However, strict physical distancing measures must be observed to protect visitors and employees.
+Distancing measures must be observed to protect visitors and employees.

-What’s open (updated July 10, 2020)
+What’s open (updated June 7, 2021)

-- The Reception and Interpretation Centre (limited access)
+- The interpretation Centre

 - Outdoor toilets

-What’s closed (updated July 10, 2020)
+What’s closed (updated June 7, 2021)